Complete Bathroom Painting Guide: Walls to Finishing Touches

 Why It Matters: Good painting technique ensures an even, professional finish that looks good and lasts.

-Cutting In: First, “cut in” the paint around edges of walls, at the ceiling, baseboards, and around fixtures.
+Cutting In: First, “cut in” the paint around the edges of walls, at the ceiling, baseboards, and around fixtures.
 This is done best by using a good angled brush.
 Cutting in first provides a clean edge before rolling larger wall areas.

 Let Dry and Repeat